Insights Compliance

 Cost of an Audit in UAE: What Actually Drives the Fee

-What really drives the cost of an audit in UAE — turnover, transaction volume, book readiness, industry complexity and first-year premiums — plus how to keep the fee down.
+What drives the cost of an audit in UAE and how auditing charges are set — turnover, transaction volume, book readiness and the first-year premium.

 Key takeaways